 Acute pain is what a person feels immediately after an injury.
 If a person suffers from a fall or is involved in a car accident, they will experience acute pain.

 On the other hand, chronic pain is present for extended periods of time.
 It could be either constant or recurring.
 If a person continues having this sort of pain for six months or longer, the pain is considered chronic.

 What Are the Causes of Both Types of Pain?

 As stated above, since acute pain is felt right after an injury, its cause is blunt trauma.
 The pain can be either sharp and excruciating or dull, depending on the severity of the injury.

 Symptoms of acute pain are the same as those typically endured with an injury:

 - The kind of stabbing pain that makes you cry out loud

 The more serious the injury, the higher the intensity of the pain.
 Another factor that comes into play is adrenaline.
 If a person is trying to get away from danger, their ability to feel pain at the moment is significantly diminished.
 Yet, once adrenaline levels go down, they will feel it.

-If the pain is severe, it could cause complications, such as a high blood pressure, difficulty breathing, or a physical dependence on prescription medications.
+If the pain is severe, it could cause complications, such as high blood pressure, difficulty breathing, or physical dependence on prescription medications.

 Symptoms of Chronic Pain